tschneidereit/proposal-typed-objects/explainer.md

 Instead, to facilitate type-checks, Struct type instances have an internal slot `[[StructType]]`, containing a reference to the associated Struct type constructor.
 Struct type constructors, in turn, have an internal slot `[[BaseType]]`, containing a reference to the type this type extends.
 For the `Struct` constructor, the value of this field is `null`.

-Given a value `V`, the `[[PerformTypeCheck]]` internal method of struct type reference types performs the following steps to verify type compatibility for the given value:
+Given a value `V`, the `[[Write]]` internal method of struct type reference types performs the following steps to verify type compatibility for the given value:
  1. Let `O` be `?
 ToObject(V)`.
  2. If `O` does not have the internal slot `[[StructType]]`, throw a `TypeError` exception.
  3. Let `type` be `O.[[StructType]]`.